-On December 29, 2017, Trucker Path – Truckloads announced they were purchased by Renren INC. Crunchbase.com describes Renren INC as “an online social network service that offers an extensive interactive communication platform for Chinese users”.
-Renren INC’s Founder is Joe Chen and he has been investing into Trucker Path as far back as 2014.
-Renren INC is registered on the US Stock Exchange and made their public offering May 2011.
-During our driver market surveys, many drivers interviewed Project Freighthave deleted Trucker Path due to hearing about the sale.
-Brent, a truck driver from the Midwest interviewed at Jubitz on Monday March 19 said, “I deleted Trucker Path.
+On December 29, 2017, Trucker Path – Truckloads announced that they had been acquired by Renren, Inc. Crunchbase.com describes Renren, Inc. as “An online social network service that offers an extensive interactive communication platform for Chinese users”.
+Renren, Inc.’s Founder is Joe Chen, who had been investing in Trucker Path since 2014.
+Renren, Inc. is traded publicly on the New York Stock Exchange, having floated their initial public offering in May of 2011.

+Many of the drivers interviewed during Project Freight’s driver market survey had deleted Trucker Path from their personal mobile devives due to the sale to Renren, Inc. Brent, a truck driver from the Midwest, interviewed at a Jubitz Truck Stop on March 19, 2018, told us, “I deleted Trucker Path.
 I do not want a Chinese company collecting information on me.”
-This was echoed a number of times throughout the day regarding the mapping platform.
+This sentiment was echoed by a number of other drivers as well.

+Uber Freight:

-September 2016, Uber was granted a Department of Transportation broker license for its Uber Freight business.
-Then in November 2016 Uber acquired the 5 employees of 4Front Logistics.
-4Front Logistics describes itself on its forgotten LinkedIn page as “a third-party transportation brokerage that offered trucking companies, manufactures, and distributors a convenient and profitable option to ship products and reposition tractor trailer units”.
+In September 2016, Uber was granted a Department of Transportation broker license for its Uber Freight business.
+On November 2016 Uber acquired the 5 employees of 4Front Logistics.
+4Front Logistics describes itself on its LinkedIn page as “A third-party transportation brokerage that offers trucking companies, manufactures, and distributors a convenient and profitable option to ship products and reposition tractor trailer units”.

-On May 18, 2017, Uber Freight launched their platform echoing most of the same attributes of their consumer platform, although their solution is still based on old school broker’s approach to freight.
-100% of the loads on Uber Freight are exclusive to them through contract with the shippers by using 4Front Logistics former business contacts.
-A couple of Uber Freight’s improvements are the shipment fees posted are set as flat rates and not negotiable by the driver.
-Also, Uber Freight is working to get the truckers paid within 7 working days following a delivery.
-Their current pay structure can be out to 30 days following the completed delivery.
+On May 18, 2017, Uber Freight launched its platform.
+The Freight platform echoes many of the same attributes as Uber’s consumer platform, although their solution is still based on the status quo freight broker’s approach to shipping.
+100% of the loads on Uber Freight are exclusive to them through shipper contracts acquired via the 4Front Logistics acquisition.
+Some of Uber Freight’s “improvements” to the 4Front Logistics platform include the fact that shipping fees are posted as flat rates – not negotiable by drivers.
+Also, Uber Freight is working to get truckers paid within 7 working days following a delivery.
+Their current pay structure can extend to 30 days following completed delivery.

-At first Uber Freight targeted the same segment of drivers as Project Freightour team, drivers or owner/operators with 1 to 10 trucks.
-Since its debut Uber Freight has opened their online solution to any size freight carrier.
-Carriers that can provide an active DOT/MC Number, a Satisfactory Safety Rating with the FMCSA, active Bank Account, Photo or electronic Copy of Certificate of Insurance and a completed W-9 form can utilize Uber Freight.
+At first Uber Freight targeted the same segment of drivers as Project Freight’s target market, i.e., independent drivers or owner/operators with 1 to 10 trucks.
+Since its debut, Uber Freight has opened their online solution to any size freight carrier.
+Carriers that can provide an active DOT/MC number, a Satisfactory Safety Rating with the FMCSA, active bank account, photo or electronic copy of a certificate of insurance, and a completed W-9 form, can utilize Uber Freight.

 Uber Freight is closely tied to Otto, Uber’s autonomous trucking company.
-Uber purchased Otto August 2016.
+Uber purchased Otto in August 2016.
 Otto’s co-founder, Lior Ron, was named head of Uber Freight in September 2016.
 Critics claim Uber Freight is pushing shipping rates down and collecting data for Otto’s benefit.
-Recent events in Temple, Arizona involving an Uber self-driving test vehicle (Volvo SUV) striking and killing a pedestrian has caused significant waves in Uber’s roll out of autonomous vehicles, both cars and semi-trucks.
-Uber suspended its autonomous vehicle test in Arizona, Pittsburgh, San Francisco and Toronto.
+Recent events in Tempe, Arizona involving an Uber self-driving test vehicle (Volvo SUV) striking and killing a pedestrian has caused a significant headwind for Uber’s roll-out of autonomous vehicles, both cars and semi-trucks.
+Uber recently suspended its autonomous vehicle tests in Arizona, Pittsburgh, San Francisco, and Toronto.
 Uber also decided not to renew its test permits in California.
 On March 28, 2018, Lior Ron announced he was leaving Uber Freight.